Download this example

 port_name = edb.padstacks.create_coax_port(con_pin)

-Display the model using the Edb.nets.plot()
+Display the model using the Edb.nets.plot() method.

 [14]: